openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### PIN Code Phishing

-An attacker might leverage the Credential issuance process and the user's trust into the Wallet to phish PIN codes sent out by a different service that grant the attacker access to services other than Credential issuance.
-The attacker could set up a Credential Issuer site and in parallel to the issuance request trigger transmission of a PIN code to the user's phone from a service other than Credential issuance, e.g., from a payment service.
-The user would then be asked to enter this PIN into the Wallet and since the Wallet sends this PIN to the Token Endpoint of the Credential Issuer (the attacker), the attacker would get access to the PIN code, and access to that other service.
+An attacker might leverage the Credential issuance process and the End-User's trust into the Wallet to phish PIN codes sent out by a different service that grant the attacker access to services other than Credential issuance.
+The attacker could set up a Credential Issuer site and in parallel to the issuance request trigger transmission of a PIN code to the End-User's phone from a service other than Credential issuance, e.g., from a payment service.
+The End-User would then be asked to enter this PIN into the Wallet and since the Wallet sends this PIN to the Token Endpoint of the Credential Issuer (the attacker), the attacker would get access to the PIN code, and access to that other service.

 In order to cope with that issue, the Wallet is RECOMMENDED to interact with trusted Credential Issuers only.
 In that case, the Wallet would not process a Credential Offer with an untrusted issuer URL.
 The Wallet MAY also show the End-User the endpoint of the Credential Issuer it will be sending the PIN code to and ask the End-User for confirmation.